|Your cart is currently empty|

 In the summer of 2008, I had the privilege of sitting in on a talk given by a high performance coach - someone with many years of experience teaching others how to work as effectively and as efficiently as possible.

-key point that I took away from his talk was to create clean focus time each day.
+The one key point that I took away from his talk was to create clean focus time each day.
 Clean focus time is time that you spend devoting every aspect of your being to the most important task on your plate.

 Learning about clean focus time was a huge wake-up call for me.
 Prior to learning about it, I considered myself to be a good multi-tasker, able to complete several tasks quickly and efficiently, all at the same time.

 The reality is that we can never truly multi-task.
 Even while multi-tasking, we do bits of one thing at a time, and as we scurry from task to task, we interrupt our focus on each task at hand, which typically results in being inefficient.

 I've learned from experience that a far better way to produce quality work in the most efficient manner possible is to spend at least a solid thirty to sixty minutes at a time on each task.

 The key is to work on nothing but one task during those thirty to sixty minutes.